7 Must Haves for a Smooth Back to School Season

 My little one on the way has also got me lesson planning for back to school and maternity leave (read about how I do that here).
 Since I am gearing up, I wanted to share the 7 products of mine that I created and still use every year to help get myself together and smoothly sail into the new year.

 Data Notebooks are a must for back to school.
+(Click here to read my full post with pictures all about data notebooks.)
 I have worked in a Baldrige School (in which data notebooks are a requirement) since I began teaching and now I can’t imagine not having one.
 We spend a lot of time the first week getting these notebooks set up.
 They make for perfect lessons to set expectations and build community.
 We start by creating and recording a mission and vision for our class, then we discuss and map out what quality students and quality teachers look like, and we have a section to set and check in on goals.
 We set up data graphs to track test scores, so throughout the year we are always revisiting to enter and reflect on progress,

 My class rules posters are another piece that is essential for the first week.
 My class always has a big discussion about the rules we think we need in our classroom.
 I generally “guide” the discussion to the 3-5 rules that really sum up my expectations.
 While the students are discussing, I am jotting their ideas on the whiteboard, we are voting to see which rules are the most important, and we are revising to find ways to combine two or more similar rules.
 What’s left when we’re done is a messy board that reflects the input of every student.
 Sometime over the next couple days, I make the final rules fancy in my editable posters document and reintrouduce them to the class by having them turn and talk about why we decided each rule was important.
 It is a great refresher!